kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

 ## 2.2.
 Business Rules

 ### BR-01 — Trial Edit Scope
-The Managing Editor may trial-edit body text, headings and captions in the interactive preview to evaluate text fit.
+The Managing Editor may trial-edit body text, headings and captions in the Interactive Layout Preview to evaluate text fit.

 ### BR-02 — Production File Ownership
 Only the DTP Specialist applies accepted text, layout and visual changes to the production source file.
-Changes made in the interactive preview, including trial edits, do not modify the production source file.
+Changes made in the Interactive Layout Preview, including trial edits, do not modify the production source file.

 ### BR-03 — Correction Resolution
 The DTP Specialist is responsible for marking an `Open` annotation `Resolved` only after applying the correction to the production source file.
 The system does not verify that the described correction has been made.